Identification & integration of sudden death syndrome resistance genomic regions into Ontario-adapted food grade soybeans

 Objectives:

-- The development of Ontario-adapted food-grade soybean commercial cultivars and germplasm in which the Sudden Death Syndrome (SDS) resistant genes will be stacked with Soybean Cyst Nematode (SCN) resistant genes.
+- To develop Ontario-adapted food-grade soybean commercial cultivars and germplasm in which sudden death syndrome (SDS) resistant genes will be stacked with soybean cyst nematode (SCN) resistant genes.

-- Identifying quantitative trait loci (QTL) associated with the root and foliar resistance to SDS in Canadian food-grade soybean germplasm using linkage mapping, genome-wide association study and bulked segregant analyses.
+- To identify quantitative trait loci (QTL) associated with the root and foliar resistance to SDS in Canadian food-grade soybean germplasm using linkage mapping, genome-wide association study (GWAS), and bulked segregant analyses.

-- Developing reliable molecular marker(s) desirable for marker-assisted selection (MAS).
+- To develop reliable molecular marker(s) for SDS resistance that are desirable for marker-assisted selection (MAS).

 Impacts: